Perth-Artifactory/trainingTracker/README.md

 * `sed -i '11,$ d' path/to/wiki_page` - Remove the contents of the page after the header (header is typically 10 lines)
 * `python3 operator_report.py report_name >> path/to/wiki_page`
 * Commit the changed file

+## Slack Bot

+This bot includes various functions for users and trainers.

+`./slack.py`

+### For users

+* Provides information regarding the tool sign off process
+* Check existing sign offs and information about machines not yet signed off

+### For trainers

+* Check the sign offs for a particular user
+* Find all users signed off on a particular tool
+* Refresh the list of tools from TidyHQ
+  * This can also be completed with automations via `refresh_cache.py`
+* Add or remove authorisations for trainees
+  * This will be shared in the configured notification channel and logged to file
+* TODO: Add new tool groups and change group information